How to Deploy Intelligent Reflecting Surfaces in Wireless Network: BS-side, User-side, or Both Sides?: Conclusions

 \section{Conclusions}

 In this article, we provide an overview of the IRS deployment design in wireless networks from a communication perspective.
 We first compare the conventional BS- versus user-side IRS deployment strategies, and then introduce a new hybrid IRS deployment strategy by combining their complementary advantages.
 The main challenges for designing the IRS-aided wireless network under the general hybrid deployment are discussed, including the IRS-user association and mode selection, IRS channel acquisition and beamforming optimization, and IRS placement and elements allocation.
 Promising methods to tackle these challenges as well as directions for future investigation are provided.
 Numerical results are also presented to corroborate our discussions and show the performance gains of the hybrid IRS deployment as compared to its one-sided counterparts.
-In future work, it is also interesting to study the more general multi-IRS aided communication system with multi-hop (i.e., more than two hops) signal reflection.
-In this case, IRS beamforming needs to be jointly designed with data routing over multiple selected IRSs for serving each user \cite{mei2020cooperative}, as illustrated in Fig.~\ref{Fig:routing}.
-More research is needed to develop advanced techniques for designing the multi-IRS cooperative multi-beam multi-hop routing for multiple users with joint active/passive beamforming optimization, so as to realize the full vision of smart radio environment in future wireless systems. {Moreover, in this article, we mainly focus on the IRS deployment design from the signal processing and optimization perspective, while other useful tools such as stochastic geometry and machine learning \cite{liu2020ris} can also be applied to obtain efficient IRS deployment designs, especially for large-scale wireless networks, which deserve further investigation.}